Andy Roddick: 2008: Series of injuries

-Roddick started 2008 strongly, defeating Ivan Ljubičić and Safin to reach the AAMI Kooyong Classic final for the fourth consecutive season.
-In the final, he defeated Marcos Baghdatis to win the tournament for the third consecutive year.
-Roddick was seeded sixth in the 2008 Australian Open.
-In the first round, he defeated Lukáš Dlouhý of the Czech Republic.
-In the second round, he defeated German Michael Berrer in straight sets.
-He then lost to the 29th seed Philipp Kohlschreiber of Germany in the third round in a five-set match.
+Roddick beat Ivan Ljubičić, Safin and Marcos Baghdatis to win the AAMI Kooyong Classic for the third consecutive year.
+Roddick At the Australian Open he beat Lukáš Dlouhý and Michael Berrer and lost to the 29th seed Philipp Kohlschreiber in the third round in five sets.
 Despite losing, Roddick served a career-high of 42 aces in the match.
-Roddick won his 24th career title and his third title of the year at the SAP Open in San Jose, California, defeating Czech Radek Štěpánek in straight sets.
-Roddick's next tournament was the Dubai Tennis Championships.
-He made it to the semifinals by defeating No. 2 Rafael Nadal of Spain, his first victory over Nadal since the second round of the 2004 US Open.
+Roddick won his 24th career title and his third title of the year at the SAP Open in San Jose, California, defeating Radek Štěpánek in straight sets.
+At the Dubai Tennis Championships he made it to the semifinals beating No. 2 Rafael Nadal, his first victory over Nadal since the second round of the 2004 US Open.
 The win also marked Roddick's first victory over a player ranked in the top two since June 2003.
-He progressed through to the final by defeating No. 3 and 2008 Australian Open singles champion Novak Djokovic in the semifinal.
-By making it to the final, he became the first American to reach the Barclays Dubai Tennis Championships final in the tournament's 16-year history.
+He beat No. 3 and 2008 Australian Open singles champion Novak Djokovic in the semifinal.
 In the final he defeated Feliciano López to win his 25th career title.
 He never lost his serve during the entire tournament.

 Following Roddick's quarterfinal match in Dubai, he announced that he had split with his coach of two years, Jimmy Connors.
 Connors had resigned a week earlier, saying he wanted to spend more time with his family.
 Roddick would continue to be coached by his brother, John Roddick.
 He then fell to No. 2 Tommy Haas at the Pacific Life Open in the second round.
 At the 2008 Sony Ericsson Open, Roddick advanced to the semifinals after defeating No. 1 Roger Federer an hour after proposing to Brooklyn Decker, bringing his head-to-head record against Federer to 2–15.
 Roddick improved to 3–0 against top-3 players in 2008.
 Roddick lost in the semifinals to Nikolay Davydenko.
-Roddick's next tournament was the Masters tournament in Rome.
-There, he equaled his best result by reaching the semifinals, where he retired against Stanislas Wawrinka in the pair's first encounter, due to a back injury.
+Roddick reached the semifinals at Rome, where he retired against Stanislas Wawrinka in the pair's first encounter, due to a back injury.